 What is a biomarker?

-A biomarker is a substance that doctors can measure in tissues, blood, or other body fluids like spit.
-In NSCLC, biomarkers are changes in a cell’s genes (building blocks of a cell’s DNA) or proteins that cause the cancer to grow.
-These mutations are called “driver mutations” because they cause (or “drive”) cancer to grow.
+A biomarker is a substance that doctors can measure in tissue, blood, or other body fluids, like spit.
+Biomarkers are changes in a cell’s genes (parts of DNA) or proteins that cause the cancer to grow.
+These mutations are called “driver mutations” because they cause (or “drive”) cancer growth.

 What is the KRAS biomarker in NSCLC?